bertabenet/practice3_tracking/README.md

 | Right Ankle | Purple |
 | Left Ankle | Yellow |

 The objective is to match each cube with the sphere of the same color all at once.

+Author's note:
+I chose this implementation because it will serve useful for the implementation of the final project since we aim to recreate a gameplay where a person has to make an specific pose with their body.

 _________________________